-S. 526 provides for the conveyance to the AGFD of all right, title, and interest to the approximately 315 acres of BLM-managed public lands as identified in the final decision signed by the BLM on February 10, 2010, to be used as a public shooting range.
-Furthermore, the legislation makes a determination that the February 10, 2010, Record of Decision is "final and determined to be legally sufficient" and "not be subject to judicial review . . ."
-The bill also provides that the lands must be used for purposes consistent with the R&PP Act and provides for an appropriate reversionary clause.
+H.R.
+919 provides for the conveyance at no cost to the AGFD of all right, title, and interest to the approximately 315 acres of BLM-managed public lands as identified in the final decision signed by the BLM on February 10, 2010, to be used as a public shooting range.
+Furthermore, the legislation makes a determination that the February 10, 2010, Record of Decision is "final and determined to be legally sufficient" and "not be subject to judicial review."

 As a matter of policy, the BLM supports working with local governments, tribes, and other stakeholders to resolve land tenure issues that advance worthwhile public policy objectives.
 The BLM acknowledges the lands proposed for development as a shooting range are of cultural, religious, and traditional significance to the Tribes which is why we support important mitigation measures.
 The bill as drafted does not include such mitigation measures.
 In general, the BLM supports the goals of the proposed conveyance, as it is similar to the transfer the BLM has been addressing through its administrative process for the last ten years.
 As noted, a decision has been made through the BLM administrative process and the IBLA affirmed the BLM decision, thereby dismissing the Tribes appeal that the BLM did not comply with various environmental laws.
-Under the provisions of S. 526, judicial review would be prohibited.
+Under the provisions of H.R.
+919, judicial review would be prohibited.
 The BLM will continue working to complete the conveyance of the lands to the AGFD for a shooting range.

-If the Congress chooses to legislate this conveyance, the BLM would recommend some improvements to the bill, including changes to section 4(b), the incorporation of mitigation measures to address Tribal concerns, protection of valid existing rights, and an appropriate map reference.
+If the Congress chooses to legislate this conveyance, the BLM would recommend some improvements to the bill, including changes to section 3(b), the incorporation of mitigation measures to address Tribal concerns, protection of valid existing rights, as well as a clause to allow the lands to revert back to the BLM at the discretion of the Secretary if the lands are not being used consistent with the purposes allowed in the R&PP Act.
+The BLM would like to work with the sponsor and the Committee to create an appropriate map that identifies the Federal land to be conveyed to AGFD.

+Conclusion

-Conclusion Thank you for the opportunity to testify.
+Thank you for the opportunity to testify.
 Resolution of this conveyance in a manner that is acceptable to all parties has been an important goal of the BLM as evidenced by more than ten years of negotiations and review.
 The BLM is confident the issued decision addresses the concerns of the interested parties, while providing critical recreational opportunities and benefits to the public.